 The Americano has long been a staple of the coffee shop menu and for any customer looking for 'just a coffee'.
 It has a strength comparable to that of a filter coffee but differs in taste.
 A reason the Americano may have become a popular addition to drink menus is, as it’s espresso-based, it does away with the need to have extra brewing equipment.

-In recent history Americano has replaced filter as the ‘go to’ black coffee but the taste achieved by these two styles is great.
+In recent history Americano has replaced filter as the ‘go to’ black coffee but the difference in taste achieved by these two styles is big.
 Filter coffee as the name suggests uses a paper filter where all water used to create the drink has passed through the ground coffee and had chance to extract flavour from it.
 The paper filter traps oils and solids from the coffee whereas the metal filter in an espresso machine group handle doesn’t.

 The name "Americano" has been shortened over time from "caffè Americano".
-A term coined by Italian baristas supposedly during World War II.
+A term supposedly coined by Italian baristas during World War II.
 The popular but unverified origin story is American G.I.s stationed in Italy were unaccustomed to the intense delights of espresso and preferred to dilute it with hot water to replicate the more familiar filter coffee of home.

 A drink less familiar with European coffee drinkers, but easily confused with it, goes by the name Long Black.
 Originally the Americano was served as an espresso with separate water on the side, which could be added to personal preference.
 A Long Black, the Australasian version of the drink, is espresso poured directly onto water and served all together.
 Where things get ambiguous is this is how most coffee shops choose to serve an Americano and which way is best?